CSX Corporation (CSX) Bundle

 Founding team members

-Leadership came from the merging entities, primarily Hays T. Watkins of Chessie System and Prime F. Osborn III of Seaboard Coast Line Industries.
-They orchestrated the merger that created one of the largest US railroads.
+The creation was orchestrated by the leadership of the two merging entities, most notably Hays T. Watkins Jr. of Chessie System and Prime F. Osborn III of Seaboard Coast Line Industries.

 Initial capital/funding